db0/Fragment-Forge/SP_RULES.md

 * Cred: A slang for "Credibility".
 How accepted you are as a coder in the demoscene.
 Effectively Victory Points
 * Kudos: Your social credit with other members of the demoscene.
 How much you have helped others determines how much they're willing to help you back.
 * Time: How much time you have to complete you demo in each Competition
-* Skill: How good you are at writing Shaders.
+* Skill: How good you are at writing Fragment Shaders.
 * Motivation: How motivated you are to improve your demo.
-Your hand size is equal to this amount.
+The cost to draw new cards is affected by this amount.
 * Shader: A type of card which adds value to your demo.
 See Card Types.
 * Resource: A type of card which provides supporting effects.
 See Card Types.
-* Prep: A type of card which rerpesents you PREParing for the competition.
+* Prep: A type of card which rerpesents you **prep**aring for the competition.
 See Card Types.
 * Install: To play a card on the board
 * Value: How impressive a Shader is or how Impressive your demo is.
 * Demo: Each Installed Shader adds it value to your total for this competition.
 The total value amount of installed Shaders is your demo value.